Neglected tropical diseases

 Together with our partners, we are working on over 40 research and development projects, including more than 20 new chemical entities including for several neglected tropical diseases.

 Neglected tropical diseases impact millions of people worldwide every year – and billions more are at risk.
 But what does neglected mean?
 Neglected populations are the people left behind by the profit-driven pharmaceutical R&D system.
 The diseases that affect these communities get too little attention because the people affected cannot afford the prices that a profit-driven model of pharmaceutical development demands.

-Founded in 2003, DNDi works to address this injustice by working in partnership with communities, governments, biomedical R&D organizations, and other NGOs.
+Founded in 2003, DNDi works to address this injustice by working in partnership with communities, governments, the pharmaceutical industry, non-profit organizations, universities and healthcare providers.
 Over the past 20 years, we have shown that this collaborative approach to developing essential medicines at lower cost, without compromising on quality, safety, and efficacy, is effective in both improving treatment with existing drugs and developing new ones for the treatment of neglected diseases.

 The economic impact of neglected tropical diseases

 Closely tied to poverty, NTDs are often the result of poor living conditions and socioeconomic deprivation, including a lack of access to diagnostics, healthcare, and preventative and curative treatment.

 At the same time, NTDs are a major factor locking people and families into poverty.
 Those diseases that are not fatal often result in long-term morbidity, disability, disfigurement, stigmatization, and loss of earnings, perpetuating the cycle of poverty.

 The investment case for adequately addressing neglected tropical diseases is strong.
 Adequate investment in developing safe and effective treatments for NTDs is urgently needed to save lives and livelihoods – and to end the cycle of poverty perpetuated by diseases that, with the right tools, are both treatable and preventable.